varun-gangadharan/statistics-for-strava/README.md

 Read [the wiki](https://github.com/robiningelbrecht/strava-statistics/wiki) before opening new issues.
 The question you have might be answered over there.

-## 🧐 Some things to consider

-* Because of technical (Strava) limitations, not all Strava challenges can be imported.
-Only the visible ones on your public profile can be imported
-  (please be sure that your profile is public, otherwise this won't work)
-* You can only build the files once all data from Strava was imported

 ## 💡 Feature request?

 For any feedback, help or feature requests, please [open a new issue](https://github.com/robiningelbrecht/strava-statistics/issues/new/choose)